-Mark Russo CEO of Treasure Investments Corporation Unveils the World's Largest Pure Silver Sculpture Ever Created
+MARK RUSSO CEO OF TREASURE INVESTMENTS CORPORATION UNVEILS THE WORLD'S LARGEST PURE SILVER SCULPTURE EVER CREATED

 TIC has been casting large sculptures in pure silver for the last 5 years.
 Most of the pieces weigh over 1000 ounces and are among the collection by famous artist Lorenzo Ghiglieri (1931-2020).
 The images cast in precious metals are primarily from his eagle collections and other wildlife pieces.
 In the last 2 years, Treasure has produced over 45,000 ounces of sculpture in silver from our vast master mold collection.
 “We knew we wanted to cast the largest silver piece ever done but needed to find the right piece.
 When we asked our team what that image should be, we all asked the right questions.
 Who is the most famous artist in human history?
 And what are the most famous sculptures in human history?
 It was easy to find that Michelangelo was at the top of the list for artists and the Pietà as one of the most famous sculptures in history.
 The hardest question to answer was would it ever be possible to do, let alone get permission, access to the molds, and obtain the true and empirical provenance to support the validity and authentication of the original work?” said Russo.
 The Pietà selected is a work of Renaissance sculpture by Michelangelo Buonarroti, housed in St. Peter's Basilica, Vatican City.
 It is the first of a number of works of the same theme by the artist.
 The statue was commissioned for the French Cardinal Jean de Bilhères, who was the French ambassador in Rome.

-After several years of hard work, an undisclosed amount of cash, and a trip to Florence, Italy, Treasure Investments' wish came true to begin the production of original masterpieces in pure silver from the Vatican collections.
-"For us, it was a dream come true.
-The result of an amazing amount of hard work and dedication to what we love," says Jason Dilling, President of Sales for Treasure Investments Corp.
+After several years of hard work, an undisclosed amount of cash and a trip to Florence, Italy, Treasure Investments' wish came true to begin the production of original masterpieces in pure silver from the Vatican collections.
+“For us it was a dream come true.
+The result of an amazing amount of hard work and dedication to what we love.” says Jason Dilling, President of Sales for Treasure Investment Corp.

-Due to the complexity and the nearly impossible challenge to cast and create the largest pure silver sculpture in history from the original waxes, Mark knew who to work with to make this dream a reality.
+Due to the complexity and the near impossible challenge to cast and create the largest pure silver sculpture in history from the original waxes, Mark knew who to work with to make this dream a reality.
 Mark contacted Rip Caswell, the owner of Firebird bronze in Troutdale, OR.
-"Rip, a world-famous sculpture artist himself has an amazing gift of creation.
-His wildlife pieces and other spectacular masterworks have been in the fine art and foundry business for decades.
-Rip's incredible team at Firebird Bronze has over 400 years of experience in the casting business and is probably the only one qualified to cast Michelangelo's works in pure silver.
+“Rip, a world-famous sculpture artist himself, has an amazing gift of creation.
+His wildlife pieces and other spectacular masterworks has been in the fine art and foundry business for decades.
+Rips incredible team at Firebird Bronze has over 400 years of experience in the casting business and is probably the only one qualified to cast Michelangelo’s works in pure silver.
 I knew Rip Caswell was the perfect person to help bring this project to fruition.
-His eye for perfection and his talent as an artist made the Michelangelo Pietà casting in silver one of the most impressive sculptures in human history," said Mark Russo.
+His eye for perfection and his talent as an artist made the Michelangelo Pietà casting in silver one of the most impressive sculptures in human history.” said Mark Russo.

 When asked what the next piece TIC is going to create in pure silver and how can they ever top the Pietà?
 Russo’s answer was, “The David, by Michelangelo.
 Can you imagine that piece in pure silver standing over 19’ in height?”

-Treasure Investments Corp dba Foundry Michelangelo, "The Source for the world's greatest fine art masterpieces," creates original sculptures from small desktop collectibles to larger-than-life heroic monuments cast in bronze, pure silver, and gold.
-The company's master mold collection contains thousands of original molds from world-famous artists, including Benvenuto Cellini, C.M.
+Treasure Investments Corp dba Foundry Michelangelo, “The Source for the world’s greatest fine art masterpieces,” creates original sculptures from small desktop collectibles to larger-than-life heroic monuments cast in bronze, pure silver, and gold.
+The company’s master mold collection contains thousands of original molds from world-famous artists, including Frederic Remington, C.M.
 Russell, Edgar Degas, Bill Toma, Auguste Rodin, Ghiglieri, Bernini, and Michelangelo.
 For more information, visit FoundryMichelangelo.com.

 Mark Russo